adamklingbaum/adamklingbaum/README.md

 **Developer Tools**: Git, npm, Webpack, Babel

 ## Projects
-- I am currently working on a stock portfolio tracker that provides simple, user-friendly insights for the average investor
+- I am currently building a server and API to support a new wedding planning and registry application
-- I most recently built a microservice and API for a high-traffic e-commerce web application
+- Some of my other recent projects include a full-stack stock portfolio tracker and a microservice and API for a high-traffic e-commerce web application
 - I am spending my time learning more about system design and advanced server-side concepts